TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/_index.md

 Signal quality | O | | RSSI and SNR information Localization | O | | Gateway locations, timestamps and signal quality

->For instance, a Forwarder may wish to configure three policies:
+For instance, a Forwarder may wish to configure three policies:

->
->1.
-With Home Network that has `NetID` `000013` and tenant ID `ttn` (The Things Network): all message types.
+1. With Home Network that has `NetID` `000013` and tenant ID `ttn` (The Things Network): all message types.
 This would mean to forward join-requests and join-accepts, uplink and downlink MAC and application payload messages, and signal quality and localization information.
->2.
-With Home Network that has `NetID` `000013` and tenant ID `example-com`: only join-requests, join-accepts and uplink and downlink MAC and application payload messages.
+2. With Home Network that has `NetID` `000013` and tenant ID `example-com`: only join-requests, join-accepts and uplink and downlink MAC and application payload messages.
 This would mean to not forward the metadata.
->3.
-A default policy (for all other networks): only uplink MAC and application payload messages.
+3. A default policy (for all other networks): only uplink MAC and application payload messages.
 That would mean to not forward join-requests and join-accepts, and to not forward the metadata.

 ### Gateway Visibility Settings